rse-verification/SpACeCraft/README.md

-A fork of VeCoGen that generates formal ACSL specifications from C code.
+A fork of VeCoGen that generates formal ACSL specifications from C code

 ## INPUT